McCaskill asked black leaders to push back on criticism of her campaign. No one would.

 Jamilah Nasheed, a state senator from St. Louis, will be one of McCaskill’s top surrogates in St. Louis, stressing the need with her constituents for strong turnout.

-Some people in Nasheed’s district were upset with McCaskill about her vote to end the government shutdown in January without a deal for Dreamers, the young undocumented immigrants who were brought the U.S. illegally as children.
+Some people in Nasheed’s district were upset with McCaskill about her vote to end the government shutdown in January without a deal for Dreamers.

 “She’s going to have to go to her constituency base and get them to understand why she decided to take that vote,” Nasheed said.